Med Jones

-Med Jones (a.k.a.
-Med Yones) is an American economist.
-He currently serves as the president of the International Institute of Management, a U.S.-based research organization focused on economic, investment, and business strategies.
+Med Jones (also known as Med Yones) is an American economist and strategist.
+He currently serves as the president of the International Institute of Management, a think tank and research organization based in the United States, focused on government, business, and investment strategies.
+He also serve as an advisory board member at its education subsidiary, the Executive Education Institute.

 Career

 The Great Recession of 2008

-Med Jones is among the professional economists who predicted the Great Recession of 2008, which stemmed from the 2000s United States housing bubble, the subprime mortgage crisis, & the 2008 financial crisis.
+Med Jones is an economist who predicted the Great Recession of 2008, which stemmed from the 2000s United States housing bubble, the subprime mortgage crisis, and the 2008 financial crisis.
 In a 2006 white paper, he identified the housing bubble and consumer debt as the major U.S. economic risks between 2007 and 2017.
-In March 2007, Reuters interview, he stated that the impact of subprime mortgages would extend beyond the housing sector, and warned of increased bankruptcies, stock market crash, and a loss of confidence in the U.S. economy.
-According to Reuters, he said: "The bursting of the real estate bubble and high consumer debt are a major worry" and "if people start to think there may be a lot of bankruptcies (in the subprime lending market), then you're going to see the stock market sell-off."
-He also warned of a potentially worse economic crisis from subprime mortgages, stating that "The worst thing that could happen to any economy is the loss of confidence".
+In March 2007, Reuters interviewed Jones, who stated that the impact of subprime mortgages would extend beyond the housing sector and warned of the bursting of the housing bubble, high consumer debt, increased bankruptcies, a stock market crash, and a loss of confidence in the U.S. economy.

-In the Rational Investing Book published by Columbia University Press, Professor Hugues Langlois, at HEC_Paris and Jacques Lussier, Chief Investment Strategist at Desjardins Global Asset Management cited four experts who warned about the great financial crisis of 2008, including Med Jones, Dean Baker, Nouriel Roubini, and Peter Schiff.
-Their research found that "With the exception of Med Jones, the three other forecasters, lack unblemished forecasting record.
+"In Rational Investing, published by Columbia University Press, Hugues Langlois of HEC Paris and Jacques Lussier, chief investment strategist at Desjardins Global Asset Management, reviewed warnings issued before the 2008 financial crisis by Med Jones, Dean Baker, Nouriel Roubini, and Peter Schiff.
+They found that, although all four had warned of the crisis, only Jones had a consistently accurate forecasting record, while the others showed mixed results outside that period.